itp-dwd/2020-spring/assignments/02_assignment.md

   * ...
   * ...

+* you must use BEM conventions to apply CSS classes

 ### Part 3: Deploymnet
 Your website will be served using a static web server on **Glitch** and will be pulled from a remote Github repository.
 You will need to practice good git tracking and connect your local git repository to a remote Github Repository.